A gallery model for affine flag varieties via chimney retractions: Introduction

 \subsection{Algebraic interpretation of shadows}

-Shadows of chimneys also relate sets of positively folded galleries to certain orbits in (partial) affine flag varieties.
+Shadows of chimneys also relate sets of positively folded galleries to certain orbits in (partial) affine flag varieties over function fields.
 The special cases of the affine flag variety and the affine Grassmannian are highlighted below in Theorems~\ref{thm:DoubleCosetIntersectionI} and~\ref{thm:Grassmannian-intro}, respectively, which represent the next main results in this paper.
 It is well-known that the nonemptiness patterns of such double coset intersections are quite delicate, at least in the case of the affine flag variety.
 Recursive formulas such as Theorem~\ref{thm:recursionIntro} can be used, however, to precisely determine the sets of folded galleries arising in Theorems~\ref{thm:DoubleCosetIntersectionI} and~\ref{thm:Grassmannian-intro}.

-We now let $G$ be any split, connected, reductive group over a field $F$ with a discrete valuation.
-Let $\cO$ be the ring of integers of $F$.
+We now let $F = \laurent$, for any field $\res$, and let $G$ be any split, connected, reductive group over $F$.
+Let $\cO = \res[[t]]$ be the ring of integers of $F$.
 Let $X$ be the Bruhat--Tits building for $G(F)$, with standard apartment $\App$.
 Write $I$ for the Iwahori subgroup of $G(F)$.
 Note that $I$ is a subgroup of $G(\cO)$, and that $I$ is the stabilizer in $G(F)$ of the base alcove of $\App$.
 Put $K = G(\cO)$, and note that $K$ is the stabilizer in $G(F)$ of the origin of $\App$.
 Denote by $P = P(F)$ any standard spherical parabolic subgroup of $G(F)$, with Levi decomposition $P = MN = M(F)N(F)$, where $M$ is the Levi component and $N$ is its unipotent radical.
 Following~\cite{GHKRadlvs}, define the subgroup $I_P$ of $G(F)$ by Given an element of the affine Weyl group $y \in \aW$, denote by $(I_P)^y$ the conjugate $y I_P y^{-1}$.

 The \emph{$P$-chimney} lies between the hyperplanes $H_{\alpha}$ and $H_{\alpha,1}$ of $\App$ for all positive roots $\alpha$ in~$M$, and is antidominant for all roots in $N$.
 The \emph{$(P,y)$-chimney} is then the image of the $P$-chimney under the action of $y$.
 For example, in Figures~\ref{fig:chimneyIntro} and~\ref{fig:AlcoveShadowA2}, if $M$ has root system~$\{ \pm \alpha \},$ then the shaded region represents the $P$-chimney.
-A \emph{labeled folded alcove walk} is a folded gallery in which certain simplices have been labeled by elements of the residue field of $F$; see Section~\ref{sec:galleriesCosets} for precise definitions.
+A \emph{labeled folded alcove walk} is a folded gallery in which certain simplices have been labeled by elements of the residue field $\res$ of $F$; see Section~\ref{sec:galleriesCosets} for precise definitions.

 \begin{thm} For any $x, y, z \in \aW$, there is a bijection between the points of the intersection

 and the set of labeled folded alcove walks of type $\vec{x}$ from the base alcove to $\z$ which are positively folded with respect to the $(P,y)$-chimney. \end{thm}